-Every state has a UI trust fund
+Every state has an unemployment trust fund

-Employers pay two types of taxes: state (SUTA) and federal (FUTA)
+All employers pay two types of taxes: state (SUTA) and federal (FUTA)

-- FUTA taxes are administered at the federal level.
+FUTA taxes are administered at the federal level.
 They're used for oversight of state unemployment programs.
 During times of high unemployment, states may borrow from FUTA funds, helping provide benefits to locally unemployed people.

 An employee's wages are taxable up to an amount called the taxable wage base, authorized in RCW 50.24.010.
 This taxable wage base for 2024 is $68,500, increasing from $67,600 in 2023.